johnoneil/fspec/README.md

 A file is "blocked" if required sources do not yet exist, or don't yet exist in the right location.

-The work can't be done until something else is done.
+That is, the work can't be done until something else is done.

 ```
 $ proclint check art/images/house-001.png